 You can cut corners in your budget by downgrading to a smaller office, but you need to give it careful thought to make sure that it won't adversely affect your business.
 For example, if you're opening a fitness centre, you can't cram the workout machines too close to one another.
 Draw a diagram of what you will need in your office space and make tentative space size estimates to make sure the property will suit your purposes.

 Location is less of a concern if your office is merely doing administrative work, but if you plan on managing finances or selling sports equipment, you'd better get your office space in a highly visible, high traffic location to attract and retain clients.
 You may have to perform a balancing act between size and location, downgrading on one to have the other, as generally speaking office space is more expensive in the popular areas.
+Charn Hansra tells us that he much prefers a large spacious office with a great view of nature to inspire him.

 Size is only one of the factors to consider when it comes to space.
 The second is how it is laid out.
 All office space can be altered through renovations, but these are expensive, so you should start out with the most suitable space you can find.
 For example, a huge bullpen setup wouldn't work for a pool closing company such as Atlantis Pools (click for more), and a store setup with cases and storerooms wouldn't be appropriate for someone starting a real estate business.